weecology/retriever/docs/pyretriever.rst

   Downloading bezdekIris.data...
   100%  0 seconds Copying bezdekIris.data

+The files will be downloaded into your current working directory by default.
-We could change to a download location of our choice using the ``path`` parameter.
+You can change the default download location by using the ``path`` parameter.
 Here, we are downloading the ``NPN`` dataset to our ``Desktop`` directory

 .. code-block:: python